NordicHPC/sonar/README.md

 alphanumeric string.
 This can be `_unknown_` for zombie jobs, or `_noinfo_` for non-zombies when the command name can't be found.

+`pid` (optional, default "0"): The process ID of the job, a positive integer.
+For a rolled-up job (see `rolledup` below) this is zero.
+Otherwise, this record represents one process and so the field holds the process ID.

 `cpu%` (optional, default "0"): The running average CPU percentage over the true lifetime of the process (ie computed independently of the sonar log), a nonnegative floating-point number.
 100.0 corresponds to "one full core's worth of computation".